DSGVO and ERP: Risks and Challenges

 What responsibility does an ERP partner have towards the customer with regard to the GDPR?

-Does it make a difference whether an ERP partner only advises and trains or, for example, offers such services as hosting?
+Does it make a difference whether an ERP partner only advises and trains or, for example, offers services such as hosting?

-About hosting and access to personal data Data the ERP partner presumably opens the door to commissioned processing and will have to accept corresponding audits and documentation obligations as a processor.
+About hosting and access to personal data Data the ERP partner presumably opens the door to order processing and will have to accept corresponding checks and documentation obligations as a processor.
 The formal effort is different.
-In terms of data protection law, hosting can also be easily secured.
-Up to now, the consultant has only had to sign confidentiality agreements.
+Hosting can also be easily secured under data protection law.
+So far, the consultant has only had to sign confidentiality agreements

 What do I have to regulate organisationally in my company despite or because of an ERP system?